wkrozowski/wkrozowski.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in [Programming Principles, Logic and Verification Group](http://pplv.cs.ucl.ac.uk/welcome/) at [University College London](https://www.ucl.ac.uk/) supervised by [Alexandra Silva](https://alexandrasilva.org/#/main.html) and [Samson Abramsky](https://www.cs.ox.ac.uk/people/samson.abramsky/).
+I am a PhD candidate in [Programming Principles, Logic and Verification Group](http://pplv.cs.ucl.ac.uk/welcome/) at [University College London](https://www.ucl.ac.uk/) supervised by [Alexandra Silva](https://alexandrasilva.org/#/main.html).
 At the same time, I work part-time as a Research Software Engineer at [Lean FRO](https://lean-fro.org).

 My research interests are centered around (co)algebraic and categorical semantics of programs exhibiting probabilistic/quantitative behaviour.
 I am also fond of interactive theorem proving and automated verification of software.